Performance Profiling

 Built-in Profiler

-The Foresight SDK includes a built-in profiler that can visualize these spans in real-time.
+The Foresight Development Kit includes a built-in profiler that can visualize these spans in real-time.
 This is often the quickest way to identify which systems or tools are consuming the most frame time.

 Opening Developer Tools